glouppe/info8006-introduction-to-ai/lecture10.md

 - A hypothesis for AGI is **whole brain simulation**.
     - A low-level brain model is built by scanning and mapping a biological brain in detail and copying its state into a computer system.
-    - The simulation is *so faithful* that it will behave in essentially the same way as the original.
+    - The simulation is *so faithful* that it would behave in the same way as the original.
+    - Therefore, the computer-run model would be as intelligent.
-- Ongoing initiatives: BRAIN, Blue Brain Project, Human Brain Project, NeuraLink, etc.
+- Initiatives: Blue Brain Project, Human Brain Project, NeuraLink, etc.

 ---